snapser-community/snapser-byogs/basic/supertuxkart/README.md

   - Optional Settings: This is where you can add custom commands, arguments and environment variables.
 Leave this as blank for the tutorial.
 6. Scroll back up and hit save.
 This will tell Snapsers global compute to spin up a fleet and have it ready for you to allocate.

-##### B. Allocate a Server
+### Step 4: Allocate a Server
-1. After you click save, you will be taken back to the Fleet Configuration tool, where you will see the status of your new fleet.
+1. On the Fleet Configuration tool, you will see the status of your new fleet.
 2. Once the servers are ready, you will see a green check next to the region chip.
 Once you see that, its time to see the Fleet Control plane.
 3. Hover over, the fleet and you will see a menu, where you can click the **Control Plane** of the fleet.
 4. This will take you to a view that shows you all the servers that are available to you for allocation.